The Plot

 - With Factors.ai, we built anonymized funnels to measure how prospects progress from website sessions to form submissions to deal conversions (from CRM data).

-- We then compared this data against prospects that were exposed to Storylane demos to measure the impact of interactive demos on conversion rates and sales velocity.
+- We then compared this data against prospects that were exposed to Storylane demos to measure the impact of interactive demos on conversion rates and time to convert.

 1. Website conversion rate